Dave Sharp advises architecture firms on social media, communication and marketing strategy. More.

 66. Do A Giveaway To Grow Your Email List Virally

 Viral giveaways are wholesome cheesy fun, but most importantly, they give those who invite their friends a much higher chance of winning.
 This way, you’ll expand your email list really fast.
-We’ve used Maitre to run a wildly successful giveaway that added 442 people to our list directly from our other social media platforms, then an additional 1211 who were invited by the initial 442.
+I ran a wildly successful giveaway (for a magazine subscription) that added 442 people to our list directly from our other social media platforms, then an additional 1211 who were invited by the initial 442.
 The prize should be specific to people who are interested in homes and good design, so I’d recommend a nice piece of designer furniture or tapwear.
 If you use a product whose designer has 15'000 followers or more, then ask them to share it with their fans.

 When trying to make your website more usable, use a heatmap tool like Hotjar (which is free) to record a useful heatmap.
 Remove the dead weight, the stuff that your visitors wouldn’t touch with a ten-foot-pole, and you’ll find your conversion will start to improve pretty quickly.

 That’s it for now!
-We’ll update this post from time-to-time and make it more awesome.
+I’ll update this post from time-to-time and make it more awesome.

-If you have a great idea that we’re missing, please leave it in the comments below and we’ll give you props in the article.
+If you have a great idea that I'm missing, please leave it in the comments below and I’ll give you props in the article.

 As always, if you want help implementing ideas like these for your office, get in touch with us.